How to Prevent Vertigo and Vomiting while Scuba Diving?

 Diving is an amazing sport.
 Sometimes though, unexpected things can happen to you when you’re underwater.
 Two of the worst things that divers can experience when they are underwater are Vertigo and Vomiting scuba diving.
 We collected the information to give you some background on these problems and what you can do during a dive when you experience them!

-Sometimes vomiting immediately follows vertigo when diving and other times a diver may be suffering from sea sickness.
-Either way, learning how to deal with these issues while under water can help you from suffering an expansion injury or worse.
+Sometimes the urge to vomit immediately follows vertigo when diving and other times a diver may be suffering from symptoms of seasickness.
+Either way, learning how to prevent and deal with these issues while underwater can help you from suffering an expansion injury or worse.

-What is Vertigo and What Causes it While Diving
+What is Vertigo and What Causes it when you are underwater?

 How to Orient Yourself When You Have Vertigo

-If you start to get disoriented during vertigo, there are some quick things that you can do to figure out which way is up.
-You can use your air bubbles if you are using a regulator.
+If you start to get disoriented during vertigo while you’re diving, there are some quick things that you can do to figure out which way is up.
+You can use your gas bubbles if you are using a regulator.
 Watch the air bubbles go up, and you know that is the direction of the surface.

 When you are using a rebreather (Scuba Rebreather vs. Regulator – Ready to dive without Bubbles?), or for some reason cannot see your bubbles, looking at the water droplets in your goggles can help.
 The water in your goggles will always be going down toward the bottom because of gravity (Is There Gravity In Water?
 How does Buoyancy work underwater?).
 If you can remember these two things, then you should be able to tell which way is up and which way is down.

 There are several reasons that you may find yourself vomiting while diving.
-If you notice that your nauseous and are about to puke the first thing you should do is brace your self either against your dive partner or a mooring line.
-Because vomiting is a strenuous process, you don’t want to risk rapid ascension during the process.
+If you notice that you are nauseated and are about to puke the first thing you should do is brace yourself either against your dive partner or a mooring line.

 After you have braced the regulator against your mouth, you can vomit through your regulator.
-Your vomit will go through the regulator just like air does.
-Once you’re done vomiting, you can clear your regulator and return to the surface.
-If you cannot clear your regulator, you may need to use your backup regulator.
+Your throw-up will pass through the diving regulator just like air and oxygen does.

 How to Handle Coughing and Sneezing

 Sneezing and coughing are two common concerns for scuba divers.
-Many times the dryness of compressed air can cause people to have a coughing fit.
+Many times, the dryness of compressed air (Weight of Compressed Air) can cause people to have a coughing fit.
 If you find that you cough or sneeze while underwater don’t panic – Panic Attacks Underwater – How to Recognize and Prevent Them.

 Now you’re fully prepared to handle bodily functions that may interfere with your ability to breathe while scuba diving.
 Coughing, sneezing, and vomiting may all sound very frightening to new scuba divers and anyone who hasn’t experienced those conditions yet.